 - Kravitz ND, Kusnoto B, BeGole E, Obrez A, Agran B. How well does Invisalign work?
 A prospective clinical study evaluating the efficacy of tooth movement with Invisalign.
 Am J Orthod Dentofacial Orthop.
 2009 Jan;135(1):27-35. doi: 10.1016/j.ajodo.2007.05.018.
 PMID: 19121497.

-Despite the fact that they are both transparent aligners, these two devices are extremely different.
-Examine the differences between Invisalign and Smile Direct Club to choose which is best for you.
-How Effective is Invisalign Vs Smile Direct Club Invisalign and Smile Direct Club are both forms of transparent aligners used to straighten teeth that […]
+Published on October 6, 2021, Updated on November 10, 2021 Despite the fact that they are both transparent aligners, these two devices are extremely different.
+Examine the differences between Invisalign and Direct to Consumer Aligners to choose which is best for you.
+How Effective is Invisalign Vs Direct to Consumer Aligners Invisalign and Direct to […]

 - Correcting Overbites with Invisalign